 In the U.S., we are more likely to say something (often quite loudly) if someone cuts us off, skips the queue, or otherwise does something annoying.
 Americans speak up.

 I quickly learned that Irish people would typically suffer in silence rather than say anything.
 I realized that to fit in.
 I should curb this tendency to speak up loudly.
 Pick your battles.

 Did you experience any discrimination in Dublin or Ireland in general?

 I did not experience discrimination in the traditional sense, but I have experienced blatant stereotyping that can be a little annoying.

-Because there are so many American tourists visiting Ireland, Irish people tend to assume that all Americans are tourists.
+Because many American tourists visit Ireland, Irish people tend to assume that all Americans are tourists.

 Did you have culture shock when first moving to Dublin?

 The culture shock was definitely manageable.
 Both the U.S. and Ireland are English-speaking countries with cultures well-known to each other.
 I was most surprised by the differences in slang.